Share your love

 orcacore is not in the sudoers file.
 This incident will be reported.

-To fix this error, you must add your user to the correct group.
+To Fix Error User Not in Sudoer File on Ubuntu, you must add your user to the correct group.
 In Ubuntu servers, you just add the user to the sudo group.

 To do this, switch back to your root account with the following command: